 In The Fruit Garden This February

-Mulch fruit trees with well-rotted manure or garden compost, taking acre not to mound mulch up around the trunk.
+Mulch fruit trees with well-rotted manure or garden compost, taking care not to mound mulch up around the trunk.

 Force rhubarb plants for an early crop.

-Top dress fruit bushes with slow-release, potassium-rich fertiliser to feed plants for the forthcoming season.
+Top dress fruit bushes with a slow-release, potassium-rich fertiliser to feed plants for the forthcoming season.

 - Prepare vegetable seed beds and sow some vegetables under cover.

-- Prune winter flowering shrubs it they have finished flowering.
+- Prune winter-flowering shrubs if they have finished flowering.